chrislzm/BackInStock/NotificationService/README.md

 3. Download this repository
 4. Update files in `src/main/resources`
 * Rename `application.properties.blank` to `application.properties` and update values
-* Update `notification_email.html` as desired -- this is the template for the email your customer will receive.
+* Update `notification_email.html` template as desired -- this is the template for the email your customer will receive.
 5. If you are not using Shopify, you will need to implement the StoreApi and ProductVariant interfaces.

 # Online Store Setup